HatchApps/xavier-help/clients.md

   arranged in priority order.
 * The .XLSX format is a really stripped-down version of the overview, which is perfect for linking into your own spreadsheet reports.

+In the sidebar, clicking on _Configuration_ will show the client configuration options:
+- General: Here you can update the basic client settings in Xavier, including the client name, account managers, and what [tags](clients.html#client-tags) are applied to the client.
+- Visibility: View and edit the current [client visibility](/clients.html#client-visibility) settings applied to the client.
+- Overview Configuration: This allows you to adjust the reporting mode of the client, which will adjust the overview dates and the health score accordingly.
+- Tax and Control Accounts: Throughout Xavier, different tools can be customised with key tax and account codes to make the correct calculations for a client.
+You can edit these all centrally from this area.

 ## Client Health Score